 SEO is “key” if you want to be super successful online.
 But the SEO game has become very challenging over the years, and it'll keep getting harder, I'm afraid.

-Years back, if you wanted to rank for a keyword; all you need to do was to create a 600-word content, stuff your keyword in the post as many times as possible and voila!
+Years back, if you wanted to rank for a keyword; all you needed to do was to create a 600-word content, stuff your keyword in the post as many times as possible and voilà!
 You hit Google's first page in a few weeks.

 It means that you must be on top of your game if you want to rank on Google's first page.